shaneabbley/Capstone_Project/README.md

 We want to learn about patterns between lifestyle choices and the severity of cancer.
-Since we now have the breakdown per Severity level, we are curisous to learn more about the values represented within each lifestlye choice.
+Since we now have the breakdown per Severity level, we are curisous to learn more about the values represented within each lifestyle choice.
 After conducting the value counts per column within our dataframe we took note of the columns with the highest used level (value of 8).
 The top 3 columns with the highest usage level were found to be Smokers, Passive Smokers, and Alcohol Users.